 I will never forget that day.
 I remember waking up with contractions in the middle of the night.
 If my memory serves me correctly, I was sleeping on the couch, because I was so uncomfortable.
 I was so anxious, I didn’t know what to expect since you weren’t going to be coming home with me.
 I woke my partner up once I knew it was definitely time, and he helped me time my contractions.
 It all happened so fast.
-I remember feeling so conflicted about that moment, because on one hand I was relieved to not have to be pregnant any longer (me and pregnancy were never a good mix, I basically turn into megabitch who can’t tolerate most things and typically didn’t feel the greatest physically either, it happened with all of 3 of you kids); however, most importantly, it meant you would no longer be physically connected to me.
+I remember feeling so conflicted about that moment, because on one hand I was relieved to not have to be pregnant any longer (me and pregnancy were never a good mix, I basically turn into megabitch who can’t tolerate most things and typically didn’t feel the greatest physically either, it happened with all of 3 of my pregnancies); however, most importantly, it meant you would no longer be physically connected to me.
 I was about to lose you.
 You would be gone.
 That was a lot to process while I was in labor with you.

 At the time, my partner didn’t have a license.
 He was so nervous about driving (hence why he didn’t have a license), but he was able to get me to the hospital safely.
-I think we called your parents before we left, that part is kind of hazy, but I do recall them being in the room.
+I think we called your parents-to-be before we left, that part is kind of hazy, but I do recall them being in the room.
 My labor with you was actually quite fast.
 Too fast, I was about ready to push by the time the midwife got there.
 The whole situation was awkward.

 After you came out is where it starts to blur.
 I’m guessing my mind couldn’t handle what was happening.
 It was so odd having other people who weren’t my family or hospital staff in the room as I went through what is supposed to be such a sacred experience.
 The whole experience felt rushed, or like I was observing it from the outside.
 I remember feeling like I didn’t even have a right to hold you, although all I wanted to do is cradle you in my arms and never let go.
 You were going to be someone else’s baby, I started withdrawing myself.
 When you cried, I wanted to be the one to care for you, but I was so defeated, I pretended like I was trying to allow your new parents to bond with you, instead of me.
 I would let them pick you up instead, I made sure to stay medicated to numb my emotions.
 When the social worker came in to offer me assistance, I rejected it.
 I was not worthy.
 I already made my choice.
 I wouldn’t allow myself to let my emotions have control of this situation.
 I had to make myself stone.
 I had to be unfeeling, despite my hormones going out of control.
 I was a MESS.